Sovereign-Labs/sov-snap-generator/README.md

 This example will re-export the `RuntimeCall` from `demo-stf`.

-First, we create the project:
+First, we create the sample project:

 ```bash
 cargo new --lib sov-runtime